 Step 1: Inventory Your Trade Secrets

 The first task is identifying what qualifies as a trade secret under Minn.
-Stat. § 325C.01.
-The statute covers information that:
+Stat. § 325C.01, subd.
+5. The statute covers information that:

-• Derives independent economic value from not being generally known or readily ascertainable by others who could benefit from its use, and
+- Derives independent economic value, actual or potential, from not being generally known to, and not being readily ascertainable by proper means by, other persons who can obtain economic value from its disclosure or use, and

 Common categories of trade secrets in Minnesota businesses include: